storesafe/cordova-sqlcipher-adapter/README.md

   - `SQLITE_ENABLE_JSON1`
   - `SQLITE_OS_WINRT` (Windows only)
   - `SQLCIPHER_CRYPTO_OPENSSL` (Android only)
-- `SQLITE_DBCONFIG_DEFENSIVE` flag is used for extra SQL safety on Android (custom build) as well as iOS/macOS/Windows ref:
+- `SQLITE_DBCONFIG_DEFENSIVE` flag is used for extra SQL safety on all platforms (Android/iOS/macOS/~~Windows~~) ref:
   - <https://www.sqlite.org/c3ref/c_dbconfig_defensive.html>
   - <https://www.sqlite.org/releaselog/3_26_0.html>
 - The iOS database location is now mandatory, as documented below.
-- The following features are available in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) _WITHOUT SQLCIPHER_:
+- The following features are available in [`brodybits/cordova-sqlite-ext`](https://github.com/brodybits/cordova-sqlite-ext) _without SQLCipher_:
   - REGEXP (Android/iOS/macOS)
   - SELECT BLOB data in Base64 format (all platforms Android/iOS/macOS/Windows)
   - Pre-populated database (Android/iOS/macOS/Windows)
-- Amazon Fire-OS is dropped due to lack of support by Cordova.
-Android platform version should be used to deploy to Fire-OS 5.0(+) devices.
-For reference: [cordova/cordova-discuss#32 (comment)](https://github.com/cordova/cordova-discuss/issues/32#issuecomment-167021676)
-- Windows platform version (using a customized version of the performant [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) C++ component) is now disabled in this plugin version (with CRYPTO provider completely removed) ref: [litehelpers / Cordova-sqlcipher-adapter#63](https://github.com/litehelpers/Cordova-sqlcipher-adapter/issues/63), has the following known limitations:
+- Windows platform version (using a customized version of the performant [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) C++ component based on the [brodybits/SQLite3-WinRT sync-api-fix branch](https://github.com/brodybits/SQLite3-WinRT/tree/sync-api-fix)) is now disabled in this plugin version, with CRYPTO provider completely removed ref: [brodybits/cordova-sqlcipher-adapter#63](https://github.com/brodybits/cordova-sqlcipher-adapter/issues/63), and has the following known limitations:
+  - Encryption no longer enabled in Windows SQLite3 library build.
+For future consideration: enable Windows build again with encryption using a recent build of the OpenSSL crypto library ref: [brodybits/cordova-sqlcipher-adapter#63](https://github.com/brodybits/cordova-sqlcipher-adapter/issues/63)
   - This plugin version branch has dependency on platform toolset libraries included by Visual Studio 2017 ref: [litehelpers/Cordova-sqlite-storage#580](https://github.com/litehelpers/Cordova-sqlite-storage/issues/580).
 Visual Studio 2015 is now supported by [litehelpers / cordova-sqlite-legacy](https://github.com/litehelpers/cordova-sqlite-legacy) (permissive license terms, no performance enhancements for Android) and [litehelpers / Cordova-sqlite-evcore-common-free](https://github.com/litehelpers/Cordova-sqlite-evcore-common-free) (GPL or commercial license terms, with performance enhancements for Android).
 UNTESTED workaround for Visual Studio 2015: it *may* be possible to support this plugin version on Visual Studio 2015 Update 3 by installing platform toolset v141.)
-  - Encryption no longer enabled in Windows SQLite3 library build.
-For future consideration: enable Windows build again with encryption using a recent build of the OpenSSL crypto library ref: [litehelpers/Cordova-sqlcipher-adapter#30](https://github.com/litehelpers/Cordova-sqlcipher-adapter/issues/30)
+  - _No background processing is supported (see below)_
   - It is **not** possible to use this plugin with the default "Any CPU" target.
 A specific target CPU type **must** be specified when building an app with this plugin.
   - Truncation issue with UNICODE `\u0000` character (same as `\0`)
-  - No background processing
   - INCORRECT error code (0) and INCONSISTENT error message (missing actual error info) in error callbacks ref: [litehelpers/Cordova-sqlite-storage#539](https://github.com/litehelpers/Cordova-sqlite-storage/issues/539)
   - It is NOT possible to SELECT BLOB column values directly.
 It is recommended to use built-in HEX function to retrieve BLOB column values, which should work consistently across all platform implementations as well as (WebKit) Web SQL.
 Non-standard BASE64 function to SELECT BLOB column values in Base64 format is supported by [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) (permissive license terms) and [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms), may be supported with SQLCipher in case of sufficient demand.
   - Windows platform version uses `UTF-16le` internal database encoding while the other platform versions use `UTF-8` internal encoding. (`UTF-8` internal encoding is preferred ref: [litehelpers/Cordova-sqlite-storage#652](https://github.com/litehelpers/Cordova-sqlite-storage/issues/652))